The start of meteorological Spring arrives with a level of anticipation and an itch to make a start on our March bonsai jobs.

 Add a bird box

 Providing shelter for wildlife is easier then you think.
-The simplest way is to add a bird box or bat box to your garden for them to move in to.
-Make sure that you choose one to suit the birds you have in your area.
+The simplest way is to add a bird box or bat box to your garden for them to move in to, but make sure that you choose one to suit the birds you have in your area.

 It will soon be time for birds to start nesting and adding a bird box to your garden will be both helpful and rewarding.